Current Time in Dublin, Ireland

 Does Ireland observe daylight saving time?↓

 Yes.
 Ireland observes daylight saving time.
-Clocks in Dublin go forward in March and back in October, switching between Dublin and Dublin.
+Clocks in Dublin go forward in March and back in October, switching between GMT/IST and GMT/IST.

 How many hours ahead is Dublin compared to London?↓